yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 }
 ```

-Thankfully, you can avoid that messiness by using
+Thankfully, you can avoid this messiness by using
 [stretchr/testify](https://github.com/stretchr/testify).
 With testify's `assert` package, the
 above becomes much more concise: